DontMash/shapez-vortex/README.md

 [![Shape Viewer][product-image]][product-url]

 This project started by passion for the game [Shapez 2](https://store.steampowered.com/app/2162800/shapez_2/).
-I wanted to have a way to share visual information with other players.
-Therefore I created this project.
+I wanted to provide a tool to share visual information & content with other players, therefore I created this project.

 The purpose of this project is to provide a suite of tools to visualize and modify data used by or generated from the game.
 You can also share content related to the game with other users.